 Today, you can simultaneously stay in and eat out courtesy of on-demand food delivery apps.
 It may not be the future we dreamed of, but it’s the future we all secretly knew we needed.

 For years, in-home eaters relied on drawers full of takeout menus and the ability to call to place an order for delivery.
 Sure, those things still exist today.
-But now, the takeout menu drawer fits in the palm of your hand and you can order whatever you’d like without getting up from the couch.
+But now, the takeout menu drawer fits in the palm of your hand and the ordering process can be accomplished without getting up from the couch.

-These apps have also given many people the opportunity to be their own boss and work for themselves as delivery drivers.
+These apps have also allowed many people to be their own boss and work for themselves as delivery drivers.

 Given that there are several key players in the on-demand food delivery game, it can be hard to choose between functionally identical services if you’re hungry for both quality food and unmatched service.
 You might think to yourself, “How do I compare GrubHub vs. Doordash?
 UberEats vs. Postmates?”

 As a driver, you might face a similar dilemma: how do you choose which service to drive for?
 If you’re trying to break into the food delivery game, “Postmates vs. Grubhub” is more than a fun hypothetical smackdown – it could be a helpful springboard in your journey to some serious income!

 Because what’s best for you might not be what’s best for someone else, we decided to research and summarize the key differences of the four most popular food delivery apps and let you decide for yourself.
 We assessed the pros and cons of each service for both diners and drivers, in the interest of educating people on both sides of food delivery service.
 The apps below are presented in order of their Apple App Store ranking for the category of “Food & Restaurants” as of September 2018.

 4.8 stars / 804k ratings / #1 Food & Drink